slazav/graphene/Readme.md

 ### Features

 - based on BerkleyDB
-- store integer, floating point or text values with &lt;seconds&gt;.&lt;nanoseconds&gt; timestamps
+- store integer, floating point or text values with nanosecond-precision timestamps
 - fast access to data, interpolation, downsampling, time ranges
 - multi-column numerical values
 - command line and socket interfaces for reading/writing data
 - http simple json interface for Grafana viewer
-- user filters for data processing (calibration tables etc.) -- to be removed?
+- user filters for data processing, calibration tables etc. (to be removed?)

 ### Data storage

-Data is stored in any folder (default is `.`, but it can be selected via a command line option -d).
-The folder contains a BerkleyDB environment with databases and some other database-specific files.
-Each dataset is a separate database, it's name can not contain symbols `.:|+ \t\n/`.
-By default a full transaction support is turn on for the database environment.
-If needed it can be turned off during compilation.
-Then you can have no environment at all (each dataset is a single db file, but only one program can work with it at a time), or a simple environment with locking.

-# Some BerkleyDB notes
-[BerkleyDB.md]

-### Data structure
+Data are stored as databases inside a BerkleyDB environment directory (which can be chousen via `-d` command-line option).
+Database name can not contain symbols `.:|+ \t\n/`.
+[Some BerkleyDB notes](BerkleyDB.md)

-Data are stored as a set of sorted key-value pairs.
+Each database contains a set of sorted key-value pairs.
 Key is a timestamp, one or two 32-bit unsigned integers: a number of seconds from 1970-01-01 UTC, and optional number of nanoseconds.
+Largest possible timestamp is on 2106-02-07.

-Duplicated timestamps are not allowed, but user can choose what to do with duplicates (see -D option of the graphene program): replace -- replace the old record (default), skip    -- skip the new record if timestamp already exists, error   -- skip the new record and return error message sshift  -- increase time by 1 second step until it will be possible
+Duplicated timestamps are not allowed, but user can choose what to do with duplicates (see -D option of the graphene program):
+- replace -- replace the old record (default),
+- skip    -- skip the new record if timestamp already exists,
+- error   -- skip the new record and return error message
-            to put the record (no loss of data) nsshift -- same, but with nanosecosd steps.
+- sshift  -- increase time by 1 second step until it will be possible to put the record (no loss of data)
+- nsshift -- same, but with nanosecosd steps.

 Value can contain an array of numbers of arbitrary length (data columns) or some text.
 The data format can be chosen during the database